UniversalMediaServer/UniversalMediaServer/README.txt

 for documentation and contributions to the community.

+Thanks to:

+* AlfredoRamos
+* Tianuchka

+for significant/frequent language translations.

 * boblinds and snoots for the network test cases :)
 * sarraken, bleuecinephile, bd.azerty, fabounnet for the support and feedback